How to Knit a Little Angel

 Making a Hairband

-Sew the hairband so it lies horizontally across the back of the poppy.
-This will allow the poppy to rest in the upright position in the hair.
+Sew the hairband so it lies horizontally across the back of the angel.
+This will allow the angel to rest in the upright position in the hair.

 Oversew several times to give it strength and longevity.
 Ensure you sew the band into the main piece as well as the wings, so that the wings don't pull off with repeated use.